-The class is conducted via Zoom for 8 weeks every Wednesday or Thursday (depending on section) and will is limited to 18 students per section.
+The class is conducted via Zoom for 8 weeks once a week on various days (depending on section) and is generally limited to about 18 students per section.
 Multiple sections are offered to allow for you folks to choose the time that is best to take the class in your time zone.

 Each class will be one hour in length, although it may go a little over if we are having too much fun!

 What You Need

 Classes are held via Zoom and it is recommended that you use a tablet, laptop, or desktop computer with a screen at least 9.7″ in size – the larger the better.
 You can download Zoom from their website or directly from the App Store appropriate for your device.

 Kumu Kaliko provides links to listen to the mele we analyze as well as lyric sheets.

 Kaliko and his screen will be recorded and the resulting video made available to students following the class along with Kaliko’s class notes.
 Since the videos are edited to remove most non-lesson material, it can sometimes take a few days before the link is emailed to you.

 Registration And Payment